-SNCF claims that the cat was not visible under the train when it set off and that staff could not be sure whether it was still on the tracks.
-Only once the train moved did the cat become visible, they add in an email to Euronews Green.
+SNCF claimed that the cat was not visible under the train when it set off and that staff could not be sure whether it was still on the tracks.
+Only once the train moved did the cat become visible, they added in an email to Euronews Green in January.

-The train operator also points to the dangers of going down onto the live train tracks, which are electrified.
+The train operator also pointed to the dangers of going down onto the live train tracks, which are electrified.

 The train operator said that it “regrets this sad incident” but added that “it is strictly forbidden to go down on the tracks, which would endanger the lives of the two travellers or of our agents... the risks of electrocution are real.”

-"SNCF is concerned about the animal cause and the safety of pets who travel by train," the operator adds.
+"SNCF is concerned about the animal cause and the safety of pets who travel by train," the operator added.
 "This is not a situation that leaves us insensitive."